-Against him first: he's a very dog to the commonalty.
+Against him first.
+He's a very dog to the

-Very well; and could be content to give him good
+Very well, and could be content to give

-is, even till the altitude of his virtue.
+partly proud, which he is, even till the altitude of

-What he cannot help in his nature, you account a
+What he cannot help in his nature you

 Was ever man so proud as is this Martius?